What Is Dental Malocclusion?

 Candidates for a Bite Analysis

 There are a number of symptoms that may indicate the presence of dental malocclusion and the need for a bite analysis.
 Some of the most typical symptoms and indications include chipped, cracked, crooked, or broken teeth, discomfort when you chew, persistent jaw aches or headaches, an inflamed or stiff jaw, and receding gums.
-In certain cases, a misaligned bite may result in teeth grinding, also called bruxism, which can cause further discomfort and damage to the oral environment.
+In certain cases, a misaligned bite may result in teeth grinding, also called bruxism, which can cause further discomfort and damage to the oral environment of your or your child's mouth.
 If not treated properly, a misaligned bite may cause future dental issues that can impair function or cause debilitating symptoms.
-Our caring team of orthodontists works with each patient to identify any dental occlusion concerns and recommend the treatment options best suited for individual needs.
+Our caring team of general and pediatric orthodontists works with each patient to identify any dental occlusion concerns and recommend the treatment options best suited for individual needs.

 The Diagnostic and Treatment Process